 • The remaining 147 issues were spread over the other 7 areas evaluated

 Dillard’s trains its associates responsible for direct imports of merchandise on their obligation to comply with Dillard’s Social Accountability Policy and other policies relevant to purchasing and importing merchandise.

-In 2011 Dillard’s will continue to focus on completion of Corrective Action Plans, communication of expectations to its vendors' third party inspectors and refinement of its procedures to evaluate risk and allocate resources accordingly.
-Dillard’s intends to update this report periodically, add additional elements to the report, and work with shareholder/stakeholder groups to make the report more meaningful and relevant to its changing environment.
+In 2017 Dillard’s will continue to focus on completion of CAPs, communication of expectations to its vendors and Audit Firms and refinement of its procedures to evaluate risk and allocate resources accordingly.
+Dillard’s is also continuing to evaluate factory safety protocols in conjunction with its agencies, Audit Firms and industry groups.

 Dillard’s will continue its efforts to ensure that its policies and assessment of its supplier base are in line with industry standards.